 Several physical conditions can impede blood flow to the penis, so finding the precise cause may take some time and patience.
 ED may be caused by:

-- Some treatments for prostate cancer or enlarged prostate.
+- certain treatments for prostate cancer or enlarged prostate

 Obesity increases your risk for several diseases or conditions, including ED.
 Men who are overweight or obese have a higher risk of developing:

 All of these conditions can cause ED on their own.
 But combined with obesity, the chances you’ll experience ED increase greatly.

 help with your weight